paladique/WhatDay/README.md

 9. Choose Alexa Skills Kit and click submit.
 10. Click on your Lambda function name and copy the ARN to be used later in the Alexa Skill Setup

-### Alexa Skill Setup
+### Alexa Skill Setup (might have changed since 2015)
 1. Go to the Alexa Console (https://developer.amazon.com/edw/home.html) and click Add a New Skill.
-2. Set "HelloWorld" as the skill name and "greeter" as the invocation name, this is what is used to activate your skill.
-For example you would say: "Alexa, tell Greeter to say hello"
+2. Set "WhatDay" as the skill name and "Whatday" as the invocation name, this is what is used to activate your skill.
+For example you would say: "Alexa, tell What day to xxx"
 3. Select the Lambda ARN for the skill Endpoint and paste the ARN copied from above.
 Click Next.
 4. Copy the Intent Schema from the included IntentSchema.json.
 5. Copy the Sample Utterances from the included SampleUtterances.txt.
 Click Next.